 But how do you ensure that your photos remain sharp and clear when you blow them up to giant 20x20s (or larger)?
 Pop over to this tutorial to learn a resizing trick in Photoshop that allows you to increase print size without losing resolution!

-This gallery wall is particularly dramatic because of the dimensions of the photos and the size of the overall display, but it could easily be replicated in a smaller space using 10- or 12-inch square photos.
+This family photo wall is particularly dramatic because of the dimensions of the photos and the size of the overall display, but it could easily be replicated in a smaller space using 10- or 12-inch square photos.
 Of course, smaller photos wouldn’t serve the dual purpose of camouflaging smudges and stains on a wall of unforgiving flat paint in too-close-proximity to a cute but food-slinging high chair occupant.
 I can promise you that pureed peas wipe off of picture frame glass more easily than the wall.
 In fact, maybe I should consider hanging additional rows of pictures floor to ceiling…

 So sorry…where was I?
 Keep in mind that the above photos depict my most recent, updated display.
 When I first hung this gallery, I added a TTV (Through the Viewfinder) effect to my pictures using Photoshop and tutorials linked in Tara Whitney’s blog post.